 After extensive research, the team has was able to gather the documents proving that the residential lot that was the subject of Measure A was dedicated to open space back in 1980, and can not paved over for parking.

-Over the years, the owners of Canada Corners have continually pressed to expand the center and restaurants, to make more money.
-They request the Town to develop and issue a Conditional Use Permit (CUP), specifying the details of what is permitted.
+Over the years, the owners of Canada Corners have continually pressed to expand the center and restaurants,.
+The owner develops a plan, and requests the Town to develop and issue a Conditional Use Permit (CUP), specifying the details of what is permitted.
 There have been a number of CUP's over the years.

 The below analysis was done by the Planning Director.
 During the daytime hours of 6 am to 6 pm, the Bakery is allowed 70 seats, which requires 28 parking places.
 The analysis clearly shows there is a deficit of 14 spaces during this time.
 This explains why parking has been such a problem since the Bakery opened in 2017.
 These objections were brought up in the meetings, but ignored by the Planning Commission.
 Parking was not a problem in the old days with the old Woodside Bakery operating in that spot.

 The full staff report for the planning commission meeting is available at:

 Website supported by Save Rural Woodside - No on Measure A